- Découvertes

 Preparation of the base:

-- Crush the sponge fingers into small pieces.
-Mix them with the melted butter until you get a smooth paste.
+- Crush the ladyfinger cookies into small pieces.
+Mix them with the melted butter until you have a smooth dough.

-- Line the bottom of a log pan (or loaf pan) with parchment paper.
-Spread the biscuit mixture over the bottom of the pan, pressing down well to create an even layer.
-Refrigerate.
+- Line the bottom of a log mold (or a loaf pan) with parchment paper.
+Spread the biscuit mixture at the bottom of the mold, pressing down well to create an even layer.
+Set aside in the refrigerator.

-- In a bowl, combine the single cream and milk.
-Add the almond paste, cut into small pieces.
-Whisk until the almond paste is completely dissolved.
+- In a bowl, mix the heavy cream and milk.
+Add the almond paste cut into small pieces.
+Whip until the almond paste is completely dissolved.

-- Add the blueberry puree to this mixture and mix well.
+- Fold the blueberry puree into this mixture and mix well.

-- Heat the liquid cream in a small saucepan until it begins to simmer.
+- Heat the heavy cream in a small saucepan until it begins to simmer.

-- Remove the pan from the heat and add the chopped dark chocolate.
+- Remove the saucepan from the heat and add the chopped dark chocolate.
 Stir until the chocolate is completely melted and the mixture is smooth.
-Let cool slightly.
+Let it cool slightly.